encode/starlette/docs/endpoints.md

-Starlette includes the classes `HTTPEndpoint` and `WebSocketEndpoint` that provide a class-based view pattern which handles HTTP method dispatching and WebSocket sessions.
+Starlette includes the classes `HTTPEndpoint` and `WebSocketEndpoint` that provide a class-based view pattern for handling HTTP method dispatching and WebSocket sessions.

 ### HTTPEndpoint